 Africa’s Big Five typically refers to the great African lion, elephant, buffalo, rhinoceros and leopard.
-I’ve got a different sort of Big Five to share with you from my day of traveling dirt roads in Kenya with colleagues from the Africa Mental Health Foundation.
+I’ve got a different sort of Big Five to share with you from my day of traveling dirt roads in Kenya with colleagues from the Africa Mental Health Research and Training Foundation.
 Thanks to the vision of Drs.
 David Ndetei and Victoria Mutiso, mental health screening is being integrated into primary care in health centers that serve the remote communities around Nairobi.

 In the rural towns of Makueni County (only 100 km NW of Nairobi but more than 2 hours drive), I learned a few things about mental health today.

 1. If you don’t want to know, don’t ask.
 Like other low-middle income countries, with less than $1.59 median mental health expenditure per capita, Kenyan health care providers have not focused on mental health historically.
 Following training provided by Africa Mental Health Research and Training Foundation, nurses, and community health workers at participating clinics have already screened more than 2000 individuals this year, and rates of mental health problems exceed 10%.

 2. Integration of mental health screening in primary care is a double-edged sword.
 Finally, people with mental ill health are getting assessed and identified, but now what?
 There is an urgency to expand the mental health workforce in Kenya to meet the needs of the population.

 3. Theresiah Ndunge Jonathan and Paul Ngau Muia did not know the term “depression” a year ago; today they are primary health care workers who know it, recognize it, and treat it.
 The idea that mental health is not a priority among low and middle-income countries and that such communities are not interested in addressing mental health needs is a nefarious myth emanating from arrogance and ignorance among people in high-income countries.